loukamb/ashley/README.md

 - **Reproducible.** Everything in your forum can be exported to a single reproducible forum state that can be re-deployed with `ashleyforums import`.
 - **Customizable.** The entirety of the site's look and feel is defined through stylesheets.
 Multiple themes can be installed and selected by users.
 - **Private.** Individual content groups (such as private messages) can be configured to be cryptographically encrypted.
 Any and all data logging can be disabled.

+# Development

+After cloning this repository, you can launch the development server using `npm run dev` (or, preferably, `pnpm dev` if you have [`pnpm`](https://pnpm.io/) installed).
+The server will automatically restart when any code or stylesheet change is detected.
+You can build the server with `npm run build`/`pnpm build`.
+It can be started with `npm run start`/`pnpm start`.

+I highly recommend checking out the [development help](DEVELOPMENT.md) document to better understand how Ashley's internals work.
+A lot of heterodox React techniques are used that may be unfamiliar to the traditional React developer.

 # Philosophy